aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Actors states/Conditions methods/HasCondition.md

 # HasCondition
-This methods checks the presence of a [condition](../Conditions.md).
+This methods checks the presence of a [condition](../Conditions.md) and returns the amount of actor turns left on it if it exist or -1 if it doesn't.
 It belongs to MainManager.

 ```cs
 public static int HasCondition(BattleCondition condition, BattleData entity)